 It’s a drastic step, but many people think it’s a good way to break out of a cycle of unhealthy eating and reset your body.
 The juice cleanse provides a small to moderate amount of calories, alongside a lot of vitamins and minerals.

-This could be just what you need to return your vitamin and mineral levels to normal and reset yourself before embarking on a long-term healthy eating program.
+This could be just what you need to reset yourself before embarking on a long-term healthy eating program.

-The ideal juice cleanse is one that has a good amount of vitamins and minerals coming from a wide variety of fruits and vegetables, and fortunately for you, our researchers have ranked the ten best juice cleanses you can do.
+The ideal juice cleanse is one that has a good amount of antioxidants, vitamins, and minerals coming from a wide variety of fruits and vegetables, and fortunately for you, our researchers have ranked the ten best juice cleanses available right now.